- DUNJA MAJSTOROVIĆ & KAROLINA HOLUB: Knowledge, Habits and Prospects of the Use of Web Archives among the Academic Community in Croatia [slides]

 Nicolaus Copernicus University in Toruń, State Archive in Bydgoszcz

 Studying the past Web in Poland – current state and perspectives

-The development of research on the past Web around the world, prompts to ask how does it look in Poland?
+The development of research on the past Web around the world, prompts to ask how does this issue look like in Poland?
 Currently, there is no general national Web archive in this country, however, there have been and still are leaded projects which aim is to collect and preserve a fragment of that type of resources.
 Of course, the collections of the past polish Web are also gathered and stored by the Internet Archive foundation.
 Are researchers aware of their existence and do they see their use in science?
 Perhaps the research in which they were used have been already carried out?
-What was their character and subject matter, what sources were used and what methods were used with them?
+What was their character and subject matter, what sources and methods were used?
 These are some of the main questions that could be asked considering the state of Polish studies related to the past Web.

-The main purpose of the paper is to analyze the state of research on the past Web in Poland.
-First of all, it is necessary to identify the source database, which can be used in the research, so one should answer the question of how does archiving the Web in this country look like.
-Knowledge about researchers opinion on that type of materials, presented in scientific lectures, would also be useful.
-Then, the review of publications discussing research on the past Web would be needed as well, in order to identify their issues and how they are carried out.
+The main purpose of the presentation is to analyse the state of research on the past Web in Poland.
+First of all, it is necessary to identify the source database, which can be used in the research, so the question of how does archiving the Web in this country look like should be answered.
+Knowledge about researchers’ opinion on that type of materials, presented in scientific lectures, would also be useful.
+Then, the review of publications presenting research on the past Web would be needed as well, in order to identify their issues and how they are carried out.
 Moreover, getting acquainted with the attitude of Polish scientists to carrying them would be equally interesting.
-Thanks to getting to know the opinion of employees of the science about the past Web and the prospects of his research, it will be possible to consider the directions of its further development.
+By recognizing the opinion of employees of the science about the past Web and the prospects of its research, it will be possible to consider the directions of its further development.

 Mark Phillips, University of North Texas Libraries

 Cornelia Caragea, University of Illinois at Chicago

 Leveraging machine learning to extract content-rich publications from web archives